-- (1) We define working capital as current assets less current liabilities. - (2) The pro forma information gives effect to: - the automatic conversion of all outstanding shares of our preferred stock into 16,101,970 shares of common stock upon the closing of this offering; - the automatic conversion of outstanding warrants to purchase preferred stock into warrants to purchase 202,020 shares of common stock upon the closing of this offering; - the automatic conversion upon the closing of this offering of outstanding warrants to purchase preferred stock into warrants to purchase 48,374 shares of common stock that become exercisable only upon our draw down of the remaining \$10.0 million of available borrowings under our 2014 Debt Facility; and - the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering. - (3) The pro forma as adjusted balance sheet gives further effect to our issuance and sale of 6,000,000 shares of our common stock in this offering at the initial public offering price of \$15.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) We define working capital as current assets less current liabilities. - (2) The pro forma information gives effect to: - · the automatic conversion of all outstanding shares of our preferred stock into 16,101,970 shares of common stock upon the closing of this offering; - the automatic conversion of outstanding warrants to purchase preferred stock into warrants to purchase 202,020 shares of common stock upon the closing of this offering; - the automatic conversion upon the closing of this offering of outstanding warrants to purchase preferred stock into warrants to purchase 48,374 shares of common stock that become exercisable only upon our draw down of the remaining \$10.0 million of available borrowings under our 2014 Debt Facility; and - the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering. - (3) The proforma as adjusted balance sheet gives further effect to our issuance and sale of 6,000,000 shares of our common stock in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.